 And remember that skin is the last in a long line of water recipients through the body – digestive systems and vital organs being the first – so any shortfall will show up on your complexion immediately!

 So?
-Can you truly, honestly put your hand over your heart and say that you’ve never committed these skin sins?
-What say?
+Can you truly, honestly put your hand over your heart and say that you’ve never committed these skincare sins?

 Anusha says